 - Nearby location table — Add or create a filtered table or nearby locations based on chosen attributes.

 - Page Break — Insert a page break.
 This can be useful in creating separate pages when printing.

 - Table — Insert a table.
-Choose from different table types in Chart Properties.
+Choose from different table types in Table Properties.

 - Text box — Insert a text box in the selected cell.

 The Chart Properties dialog box is accessed by selecting Chart, Chart from Selected and Chart in Cell from the Insert item drop-down menu.
 The Chart Properties dialog box contains the Choose Variables tab and the Chart Options tab.

 Choose Variables tab

 The Choose Variables tab opens the Data Browser where you can browse the variables.
 Drag the variables you wan to use to the Variables section on the right.